 The following BSGP Goals and Objectives for Ph.D. students were adapted from "Goals and Objectives of Successful Graduate Programs" outlined by the AAMC's GREAT Group Benchmarks of Success in Graduate Programs Report.
-These competencies will be used to guide student progress assessment at Committees on Studies meetings and be formally assessed by the Comprehensive Examination and Dissertation Examination committees.
-These competencies will also be used for internal BSGP program assessment of curriculum and other program activities.
+These competencies guide assessment of student progress at Committees on Studies meetings, are formally assessed by the Comprehensive Examination and Dissertation Examination committees and inform internal BSGP assessment of curriculum and other program activities.